csnate/cctray-jenkins-transport/README.md

 Drawbacks
 ---------
-* Currently, you have to supplied your username and password in a config file.
-This data is encoded in a Basic Authorization header on requests.
 * If you are monitoring a large number of projects, this has the potential to cause a lot of network traffic.
+* If you are using a username and password and you change your password, you cannot update your password (clicking Configure for the server doesn't work again).
+You have to remove all projects and add the server again.

 How it works
 ------------